kardokiyani/kardokiyani/README.md

 - Kurdish

 ## 😄 My dreams:
-My dream is to be a successful Front-End Developer and hopfully own my own company one day.
+My dream is to be a successful Front-End Developer/Back-end Developer and hopfully own my own company one day.

 ## 🔭 My plans:
-My plan right now is to finish the study Front-End Development at Noroff, and hopefully start studying Back-End Development at Norrof too after I have finished studying Front-End Development.
-These are my plans for now.
-But I might also search for jobs in the summer.
+My plan right now is to apply for jobs as I finished my frontend study last summer at Noroff and my backend study this summer at Noroff.

 ## 💬 My experience so far:
 - [HTML]()